 Our school is a beautiful example of Victorian architecture, but can provide challenges for learning and teaching in the 21stCentury.
 We have invested resources to create additional teaching areas to support individual and group learning opportunities.
 The school has a large hall, one general-purpose room and science base.
 We are very fortunate to have a swimming pool situated in the basement.
 A portable unit houses two classrooms to the rear of the building.
 An ‘outdoor classroom / garden’ has been created.
 There are two dining hall and kitchen areas where our pupils are provided with school lunches.
 The dining / small halls are also used for learning and teaching and one is the base for the Sciennes After School Care Scheme (SASCS).
 The small hall was refurbished to create a high quality dance studio / PE area and a new Dining Hall opened in August 2017.
 Our new dining hall contributes to helping us reach target for our pupils to enjoy two hours of physical education.
 We have a stimulating playground to enhance breaktimes as well as outdoor learning experiences for children.

 The Youth Music Initiative (NYCOS) provided a music / singing teacher for P3 classes.
 Pupils from P4 – P7 received tuition in violin, viola and wind instruments and P4 and P5 will again have an eight week block of ukulele tuition funded by Creative Scotland.
-A Music Showcase is planned for the end of May at Marchmont St Giles.

 The school greatly benefits from the support of a part-time Business Manager, Mr Steve Davies, who forms part of the Senior Leadership Team.The school is served effectively by our Administrator(Mrs Brenda Ellis), Clerical Assistants, Pupil Support Assistants and Service Support Officers.
 We are also fortunate to have very good catering and cleaning staff.